 What is the difference between soldier and solider?
-Soldier and solider have very different meanings and pronunciations, but they are often confused because of their similar spelling A soldier is someone who fights in an army, e g He was a soldier in WWII
+"Soldier" and "solider" have very different meanings and pronunciations, but they are often confused because of their similar spelling A soldier is someone who fights in an army, whereas 'solider' is the comparative form of the adjective 'solid'

 Soldier - Wikipedia A soldier is a person who is a member of an army A soldier can be a conscripted or volunteer enlisted person, a non-commissioned officer, a warrant officer, or an officer